List of Marvel Cinematic Universe teams and organizations: Roxxon Corporation

-A Roxxon service station appears in the first episode of the Marvel TV series Helstrom.

-Roxxon also appears in the films Iron Man, Iron Man 2, Iron Man 3, the Hulu series Runaways, and the Disney+ series Loki and Echo.
+As of 2026, the group has appeared in twelve projects: the films Iron Man (2008), Iron Man 2, and Iron Man 3; the Marvel One-Shots A Funny Thing Happened on the Way to Thor's Hammer (2011); the Marvel Television series Agents of S.H.I.E.L.D., Agent Carter, Daredevil, Runaways (2017–2019), and Helstrom (2020); and the Disney+ series Loki, Echo, and Wonder Man (2026–present).

 Stark Industries

 Stark Industries is a company founded by Howard Stark and later handed over to Tony Stark.
 During World War II, a young Howard Stark assists the Strategic Scientific Reserve in their Super Soldier program, and provides key assistance to Steve Rogers and Agent Peggy Carter.
 The Stark Industries logo is modified to fit in with the 1940s time period.
 When Tony becomes CEO, the company is featured with a logo similar to those of Northrop Grumman and Lockheed Martin, and touted as developing many of the same weapons systems that Lockheed Martin is/was responsible for developing, such as the F-22 Raptor and F-16 Fighting Falcon.
 After Tony's father Howard dies, Obadiah Stane becomes the CEO and later abdicates when Tony grows old enough to run it.
 After Stark comes back from Afghanistan, he announces that he is closing the weapons division of the company, causing the company's stocks to fall by about 40.7%.

 In 2010, Pepper Potts, Stark's lover and eventual wife, becomes the CEO of the company.
 Stark Industries, for the first time since 1974, hosted the renowned Stark Expo in Flushing Meadows.
 In 2012, Tony Stark opens the Stark Tower in New York City.
 After the Chitauri invasion, almost all the lettering forming the word 'STARK' on the side of the tower falls off, leaving only the 'A' – mirroring the logo of the Avengers that would replace the lettering later on.
 In 2013, Pepper is still the CEO of Stark Industries and Happy Hogan is the head of security.
 Happy calls out to an off-camera secretary named Bambi in reference to Bambi Arbogast.
 The company is later stated to have designed Sam Wilson's winged flight gear, as well as the redesigned Helicarriers' propulsion systems.
 After S.H.I.E.L.D. is dissolved, Maria Hill is seen applying for a position at the Human Resources department of Stark Industries.